If you want to know how to become a mutual fund manager, read this definition given by Investopedia,

-The salary package depends on education, skills and experience.
-The profile of a mutual fund analyst pays anywhere between $40,000 to $120,000 annually in the United States while in India, the same profile will earn you anywhere between Rs.
+The salary package depends on education, skills, and experience.
+The profile of a mutual fund manager pays anywhere between $40,000 to $120,000 annually in the United States while in India, the same profile will earn you anywhere between Rs.
 180,781 and Rs.
 880,684 annually.

 Last but not the least; the fund manager should have excellent written and verbal communication skills.

-A practical career graph planning will help you become a successful mutual fund analyst.
-If you are interested, click here to know the different mutual funds in US, UK, Germany, Japan, Australia and Brazil.
+A practical career graph planning will help you become a successful mutual fund manager.
+If you are interested, click here to know the different mutual funds in the US, UK, Germany, Japan, Australia, and Brazil.

-If you still have any queries about mutual fund analyst career, write to me in ‘Comments’ section below.
+If you still have any queries about the mutual fund manager career, write to me in the ‘Comments’ section below.